Read our 2021 annual report

 Our work spans four main programme areas: Livelihoods, Disaster Risk Reduction, Education, Health and Nutrition that are underpinned by governance and advocacy and women empowerment.

-Our primary focus for humanitarian emergency response is food and nutrition security.
+Our primary focus for humanitarian emergency response is food and nutrition security, through the provision of multi-purpose cash transfers.

 Concern works with people living in conditions of extreme poverty in the northern arid and semi-arid lands in Marsabit, Turkana, Isiolo, West Pokot and Tana River and the (often hidden) poor in the informal settlements of Nairobi.